California grizzly bear: Extinction

 In the late 1700s, Spanish ranchers placed a poisoned "bait ball" made of suet or swine entrails filled with a lethal dose of strychnine which they hung from the branches of a tree within reach of the bear but out of reach of dogs and children.
 Mexican settlers captured bears for bear and bull fights and they also sold their skins for 6 to 10 pesos to trading ships.
 Bear Trap Canyon near Bixby Creek was one of their favorite sites for trapping grizzly bears along the central California coast.
+These bears were even turned into furniture, such as a chair gifted to President Andrew Johnson in 1865.

 Bear-baiting events flourished as popular spectacles in 19th century California.
 Bloody fights that pitted bears against bulls often inspired betting as to whether the bear or the bull would win.
 One persistently popular, but false phrase origin story related to these fights stems from famous 19th-century newspaperman Horace Greeley.
-While visiting California Greeley allegedly witnessed such a fight, and supposedly gave the modern stock market its "bear" and "bull" nicknames based on the fighting styles of the two animals: the bear swipes downward while the bull hooks upward.
+While visiting California, Greeley allegedly witnessed such a fight, and supposedly gave the modern stock market its "bear" and "bull" nicknames based on the fighting styles of the two animals: the bear swipes downward while the bull hooks upward.
 In truth, the phrase's origins predate Greeley's 1859 journey to California by at least 100 years, but the myth of the California connection persists.

 The Monterey County Herald noted on July 4, 1874:

+In the early to mid 19th century, livestock from the ranchos of California provided an abundant food source for the bears, allowing the grizzly population to expand rapidly.
+However, the cattle population was greatly diminished following extreme drought and flooding in the 1860s and 1870s, leading to a reduction in the number of grizzlies.
+This coincided with an increased interest in bear hunting, both for sport and commercial purposes.
+Grizzly bear meat became a mainstay on restaurant menus in the San Gabriel area; according to Mike Davis, “The paws from adult bears and the flesh from young cubs were deemed particular delicacies.”

 European settlers paid bounties on the bears who regularly preyed on livestock until the early 20th century.
 Absolom (Rocky) Beasley hunted grizzly bears throughout the Santa Lucia Mountains and claimed to have killed 139 bears in his lifetime.
-Noted California mountain man Seth Kinman claimed to have shot over 800 grizzly bears in a 20 year period in the areas surrounding present day Humboldt County.
+Noted California mountain man Seth Kinman claimed to have shot over 800 grizzly bears in a 20-year period in the areas surrounding present day Humboldt County.
 One prospector in Southern California, William F. Holcomb (nicknamed "Grizzly Bill" Holcomb), was particularly well known for hunting grizzly bears in what is now San Bernardino County.